 Emerson Hauser from Alcatraz was a philosophy student before he started on the law enforcement track that took him from cop to FBI agent.

-While computer wizard Hardison from Leverage starts out as being less-than-imposing in a fight, he ends up more than capable of taking down guards in a one-to-one fight.
+Leverage: While computer wizard Hardison starts out as being less-than-imposing in a fight, he ends up more than capable of taking down guards in a one-to-one fight.

 Archeaologist Matt Bellows from MythQuest takes out two armed Egyptian guards.
 When asked where that came from, he says, "You don't spend as much time as I do dealing with shady antiquities dealers without learning how to protect yourself."